Medical Negligence Claims – Your Guide.

 - Future losses – for example, your future earnings that you will miss out on as a result of your injuries

-For more information, read our Guide to Medical Negligence Payouts.
+For more information and payout examples, read our Guide to Medical Negligence Payouts.

 How long do medical negligence claims take to settle?

-Medical negligence claims in Australia often take years to settle.
+Medical negligence claims in Australia can take years to settle.
 This is because claims can be complex, and it may be necessary to wait for injuries to stabilise before a claim can be made.
 Agreeing on an early settlement before your injuries have stabilised could mean you miss out on a significant amount you’re entitled to, so it’s important not to rush into accepting a settlement offer.
 We can give you legal advice if you’ve received an early offer.

 To prove medical negligence, you need to prove that the medical practitioner or facility had a duty of care, and that duty was breached.
 Or, looking at it another way, you need to prove that the treatment was below the standard of care and skill that a reasonable professional would have provided in the same circumstances.
 You also need to prove that your injury would have been avoided if your care had been appropriate.